cablehead/noplate/README.md

 -------

-NoPlate is a small experiment for designers who want to make a quick static html site, with simple template reuse, without having the run a full blown server side scripting solution.
+NoPlate is a small experiment for designers who want to make a quick static html site, with simple template reuse, without having to run a full blown server side scripting solution.

 It allows you to define a base template, which has placeholders blocks.
 The